opus-online/angular-seed/README.md

+**opus-angular-seed**

+This repository is a collection of best practices used in developing single page applications at [Opus Online](http://opusonline.co/)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Contents**